Gusty winds and snow to hit parts of UK on final weekend of 2023

 Some frost is “possible” in the south, particularly towards the east, while “a more widespread harsh frost” is expected in some parts of Scotland.

-Temperatures could tumble “as low as -8C or -9, perhaps a little bit colder than that,” he added.
+Temperatures could tumble “as low as minus 8C or minus 9, perhaps a little bit colder than that,” he added.

 Some heavy rain is also likely across the west of Northern Ireland on Saturday morning before wet and windy conditions push east and north eastwards.